danieljwilson/Bandit-mechanicalTurk/psiturk-bandit/README.md

 ####2.
 Install PsiTurk

+⋅⋅1.
 Follow the [directions](http://psiturk.readthedocs.org/en/latest/install.html) on the PsiTurk site.
 I would agree with their statement that:

 >The easiest way to install **psiTurk** is via ``pip``.

+Once installed be sure to go through

 ####3.
 Install [Processing](https://processing.org/)